ekmartinez/C_Programming_Language_Learning/2 - Chapter_two/Chap2_Selected_Problems.md

 ```

-`2.20 (Converting from seconds to hours, minutes and seconds)` -  Write a program that asks the
-user to enter the total time elapsed, in seconds, since an event and converts the time to hours,
-minutes and seconds.
-The time should be displayed as hours:minutes:seconds.
-[Hint: Use the
+`2.20 (Converting from seconds to hours, minutes and seconds)` -  Write a program that asks the user to enter the total time elapsed, in seconds, since an event and converts the time to hours, minutes and seconds.
+The time should be displayed as hours minutes:seconds.
+[Hint: Use theremainder operator]
-remainder operator]

 ```c
 #include <stdio.h>